mbernste/mbernste.github.io/_posts/2023-07-08-determinants.md

 Interpreting the sign of the determinant
 ----------------------------------------

-So far, our discussion has focused around the determinant's purpose of describing the volume of the paralellopiped formed by a matrix's columns.
-That is, the _absolute value_ of the determinant describes this volume; however, the determinant can be either positive or negative.
-What is the interpetation of a negative determinant?
+So far, we have shown how the absolute value of the determinant describes the volume of a parallelopiped formed by a matrix's columns; however, the determinant can be either positive or negative, which begs the question: what is the interpetation of a negative determinant?

-While the main focus of our discussion of the determinant has focused on volume, it is not the full story!
-The determinant also captures an additional characteristic of a matrix's linear transformation: it's ability to preserve or invert the orientation of objects that it transforms.
+Unfortunately, the determinant's ability to capture volume is not the full story!
+The determinant also captures an additional characteristic of a matrix's linear transformation: **it's ability to preserve or invert the orientation of objects that it transforms**.

 The relationship between determinants and the invertability of a matrix
 -----------------------------------------------------------------------